 Bt=C+i=13bit

-Where Bt is the manager budget at time t, bi is sine wave i at time t, and C is a constant.
+Where Bt is the manager budget at time t, bi is a function defined by a sine wave i at time t, and C is a constant.
 Each of the 100 replicates produced a different complex wave (Figure 2 shows 10 examples, see Supporting Information section 4 for all 100 waves used in the simulations).

 Scenario 5

 This scenario is a more extreme example of scenario 4 and aimed to test the effect of increased variation and uncertainty in manager budgets on deforestation and system dynamics.
-We increased the range of the available values from which the frequencies and component strengths for the three sine waves could be sampled from, thus increasing the potential amplitude of each wave, and making the changes in wave frequency more extreme (Figure 2 shows 10 examples, see Supporting Information section 4 for all 100 waves used in the simulations).
+We increased the range of the available values from which the frequencies and component strengths for the three sine waves could be sampled, thus increasing the potential amplitude of each wave, and making the changes in wave frequency more extreme (Figure 2 shows 10 examples, see Supporting Information section 4 for all 100 waves used in the simulations).
 To simulate this scenario, we produced a set of three random sine waves which were used to produce a new complex wave for each replicate, using the same approach and formula as in Scenario 4 (Supporting Information).

 Standardisation

-Manager budgets in Scenario 1 had a constant value which summed to 25,000 over the 50 time steps, and for scenarios 2 to 5 we standardised the manager budgets to 25,000, using,
+Manager budgets in Scenario 1 had a constant value, which summed to 25,000 over the 50 time steps, and for scenarios 2 to 5 we standardised the manager budgets to 25,000, using,

 25000×xii=150xi